Sam Waterston: Activism

+Waterston is a practicing Episcopalian.
+He served as president of the Episcopal Actors Guild from 2002 to 2004.

 Political activism

 He was a spokesman for the Unity08 movement, which unsuccessfully sought to run a non- or bipartisan presidential ticket in the 2008 presidential election.
 Waterston stated in 2007 that he had been a Democrat until leaving the party in disgust following the airing of Lyndon B. Johnson's "Daisy" election advertisement in 1964.
 However, he endorsed Democratic president Barack Obama for re-election in 2012.
 As of 2016, Waterston is a registered Democrat.
 On October 18, 2019, Waterston was arrested outside the U.S. Capitol in Washington, D.C., with Grace and Frankie co-star Jane Fonda, for protesting the Trump administration's policies concerning climate change.

 Awards and honors

 Waterston received an Academy Award nomination for Best Actor for his performance in The Killing Fields (1984), losing to F. Murray Abraham for his role in Amadeus (1984).
 Waterston also received three Primetime Emmy Award nominations and two Golden Globe Award nominations for I'll Fly Away, winning a Golden Globe in 1994.
 He received a 1994 Tony Award nomination for Best Actor in a Play for his performance in the Broadway revival of Abe Lincoln in Illinois.
 For his portrayal of Jack McCoy in Law & Order, Waterston has received three Primetime Emmy Award nominations and a Golden Globe Award nomination; in addition, he has received 11 Screen Actors Guild Award nominations for his work on Law & Order, winning the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series in 1999.

 In 2003, Waterston received The Lincoln Forum's Richard Nelson Current Award of Achievement.
 AllMovie historian Hal Erickson characterized Waterston as having "cultivated a loyal following with his quietly charismatic, unfailingly solid performances."

 On January 7, 2010, Waterston received the 2,397th star on the Hollywood Walk of Fame.
 In 2012, he was inducted into the American Theatre Hall of Fame.

 In 2022, the Japanese composer Eiko Ishibashi pays tribute to him in her album 'For McCoy' for his portrayal of the prosecutor Jack McCoy in the TV series Law & Order.

 On May 27, 2024, Waterston was inducted as an honorary class member of Princeton University.